-One of my supervisors who lasted a little longer than some was a fella I’ll call Frank.
+One of my supervisors who lasted a little longer than some, was a fella I’ll call Frank.
 He was best described as a “cool jerk”.
-He had a big mouth just like me but his delivery was somewhat louder and defiantly more caustic.
+He had a big mouth just like me, but his delivery was somewhat louder and defiantly more caustic.
 Insults rolled out of his pie hole more than any situation warranted.
-Usually they came out as goofy and humorous in nature, but they really were constantly annoying.
-Such crude indignities as “Eat a rock, Kiss my whatever, and Up yours!” were bland and fairly easy to ignore, but they were nonetheless delivered disrespect and ignorance.
+He thought he was being goofy and humorous in nature, but in reality he was just constantly annoying.
+Such crude indignities as “Eat a rock, kiss my whatever, and up yours!” were bland and fairly easy to ignore, but they were nonetheless delivered with disrespect and ignorance.
 Frank was obviously the playground bully who hadn’t outgrown the need to shove others around in order to elevate himself to a false sense of superiority.
 All of us put up with his incessant blithering for months until one guy showed up as part of our crew.

 I instantly liked David.
-He was kind, hard working, focused and fun to be around.
+He was kind, hardworking, focused and fun to be around.
 He was also the first Mormon I’d ever worked with.
 His faith showed in his actions and there was never any reason to mistrust or belittle him.
-This, however, did not stop Frank from directing his barrage of mindless chatter elsewhere.
+This, however, did not entice Frank to direct his barrage of mindless chatter elsewhere.
 In fact, because David’s manners were humble and peaceful, he focused even more energy towards him in an effort to get a reaction.
-For weeks David turned his cheek, mostly because Frank was our boss, but more because he didn’t want to be the type who would let pointless opinions affect his demeanor.
+For weeks David turned his cheek, partly because Frank was our boss, but more because he didn’t want to be the type who would let pointless opinions affect his demeanor.

 That was the hardest moment of my life I ever had keeping a straight face.
 Frank was stunned.
 He sat straight up and seemed to turn to stone.
 David, on the other hand, picked up his paper and continued to read while finishing his lunch.
 Frank was self-conscious about his weight to begin with, and while I never considered his girth to be out of the ordinary, he did.
 Frank didn’t speak to him for the rest of the night, in fact I don’t think he EVER spoke to David much after that incident except to ask him to do something as a manager.